joe01w/cloud_learning/azure/azure.md

 ## Resource Groups

 Resource groups serve as logical containers for grouping Azure resources such as virtual machines, databases, and web apps.
 They provide a unified management interface and facilitate streamlined operations.
-Notably, resource groups cannot be nested within each other, akin to containers within containers.
+Notably, resource groups cannot be nested within each other, similarly to containers within containers.

-### Example:
-- **Tech258**: A resource group where multiple resources are aggregated for a specific project or purpose.

 ## Subscriptions